 The team compiled a report of key findings and recommendations which was published by Sustainable Buildings Canada.
 Click here to view the full report and learn about the innovative design solutions proposed and potential barriers to adoption:

-Michelle Xuereb is currently the vice chair on the board of Sustainable Buildings Canada.
+Michelle Xuereb was the vice chair on the board of Sustainable Buildings Canada for 2018-2019.